 Thanks to all of you, we’ve already made remarkable progress as a company — and the best is yet to come.

 The announcement has sparked fierce debate, and curiously coincides with similar moves over at Google.
 That working from home, or ‘teleworking’ doesn't foster an environment conducive to productivity and creativity is an opinion shared by Google chief financial officer Patrick Pichette.
 "The surprising question we get is: 'How many people telecommute at Google?'”
 Pichette said at a talk in Sydney last week.
 “And our answer is: 'As few as possible'.”

-Pichette was in Australia to visit Google's office and the local start-up community, and commented that the stance by seem counterintuitive.
+Pichette told the Sydney Morning Herals that the stance may seem counterintuitive, but there were good reasons for it.
 “People think, 'Well, because you're at Google you can work from anywhere.'
 Yes, you can work from anywhere, but many just commute to offices . . .
-Working from the office is really important,” he is quoted by the Sydney Morning Herald.
+Working from the office is really important."
 Working from home could isolate employees from other staff, and Pichette emphasised the limitations it can have on creativity.
 “There is something magical about spending the time together, about noodling on ideas, about asking at the computer 'What do you think of this?'
 These are [the] magical moments that we think at Google are immensely important in the development of your company, of your own personal development and [of] building much stronger communities,” he said.